liam-wiltshire/talks/machinelearning/content.md

 ???

 - If it's possible, you can collect more data for the categories with less data
-- Obviously for something like fraudulent transactions, that's not really possible!
+- Obviously for something like fraudulent transactions, that's not really possible - we don't want to be _asking_ players to create fradulant transactions!

 ---